endofcake/bash_labs/lab_1/README.md

 #### Bonus points — configure a split pane task with git-bash and Powershell

+ConEmu settings are store at `C:\Program Files\ConEmu\ConEmu.xml` by default, so you would need to launch the console as Administrator to be able to store the modified settings.
+Alternatively, you can export the default system settings to another location so that you don't need to elevate your privileges.

 Navigate to Settings > Tasks and add a new task

 ![](img/conemu_3.png "Adding a new ConEmu task")